MGBabulski/discrete_math_redux/README.md

 each of them implements intefaces, concepts and sample classes that should help with discrete calculations.

-Each module is documented insource files.
+Each module is documented in *respective source files*.
 You may also check some use cases and examples in **"tests"** catalogue.

 Full dependency chart: